theRealAph/ScopeLocals/README.md

 example, they may share a logger on an output stream.
 Perhaps they may share some kind of security policy too.

+Because virtual threads are still threads, it is legitimate to for a virtual thread to carry thread-local variables.
 The short-running nature of virtual threads means that the crap programming model of thread locals doesn't matter because it doesn't matter when they die at a prodigous rate - remove() isn't necessary when a thread, virtual or not, terminates.

 Unfortunately, thread locals present another problem in the era of virtual threads, because thread locals may be inheritable.